 - (a) Facilities.
-The town, through the stormwater utility, shall exercise authority with respect to stormwater facilities.
+The village, through the stormwater utility, shall exercise authority with respect to stormwater facilities.
 Facilities may include, without limitation due to enumeration, surface and underground drainage facilities, inlets, manholes, catch basins, sewers, channels, watercourses, retaining walls, ponds, detention and retention basins, infiltration facilities, streets, roads, curbs, gutters, ditches and such other facilities as will support a stormwater management system. - (b) Rates and charges.
-The town, through the stormwater utility, may establish such charges as are necessary to finance planning, design, construction, maintenance, and operation of the facilities and to conduct necessary stormwater programs and activities in accordance with the procedures set forth in this article.
-Any expenditure of funds shall be consistent with the approved budget, and shall require the approval of the town board.
-The bases for charges imposed under the ordinance are set forth in the "Town of
+The village, through the stormwater utility, may establish such charges as are necessary to finance planning, design, construction, maintenance, and operation of the facilities and to conduct necessary stormwater programs and activities in accordance with the procedures set forth in this article.
+Any expenditure of funds shall be consistent with the approved budget, and shall require the approval of the village board.
+The bases for charges imposed under the ordinance are set forth in the "Town of Yorkville Storm Water Utility Creation and Rate Structure Study," dated July 11, 2011 and incorporated herein by reference.
+All references in the Study are made applicable to the village pursuant to its incorporation as a village as certified by the Wisconsin Department of Administration on April 18, 2018. - (c) Budgeting process.
+The village through the stormwater utility shall prepare an annual budget, which is to include all capital, operation and maintenance costs, extension and replacement costs, regulatory compliance costs, debt service, and other costs related to the operation of the stormwater utility.

-- Yorkville Storm Water Utility Creation and Rate Structure Study," dated July 11, 2011 and incorporated herein by reference. - (c) Budgeting process.
-The town through the stormwater utility shall prepare an annual budget, which is to include all capital, operation and maintenance costs, extension and replacement costs, regulatory compliance costs, debt service, and other costs related to the operation of the stormwater utility. - (d) Excess revenues.
-The town will retain any excess of revenues over expenditures in a year in a segregated stormwater enterprise fund which shall be used exclusively for purposes consistent with this article.
+(d) Excess revenues.
+The village will retain any excess of revenues over expenditures in a year in a segregated stormwater enterprise fund which shall be used exclusively for purposes consistent with this article.